Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: The pipeline

 \section{The \sixsa\ pipeline}

 The different components of the \sixsa\ pipeline are represented in Figure \ref{fig:sixsa_pipeline}.
-Hereafter, we describe each of them, starting with the way the spectral simulations are performed, and following the order in the figure.
+Hereafter, we describe each of them, starting with the way the spectral simulations are performed, and following the order in the figure\footnote{The building blocks of the \sixsa\ (Simulation-based Inference for X-ray Spectral Analysis) pipeline are being released as a python package available on GitHub : \url{https://github.com/renecotyfanboy/bsixsa}.}.